Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: METHODOLOGY

-\textbf{Bayesian Inverse Transition Learning} Based on our constraints, we have demonstrated how to estimate the dynamics such that it aligns with an expert's behavior.
-However, both \textbf{constraint 1} and \textbf{constraint 2} (Inequality \ref{eq: constraints1} and \ref{eq: constraints2}) lead to an underdetermined problem with infinitely many solutions.
-Instead of introducing a loss function as in optimization problem (\ref{point estimate}) and baseline MCE \citep{herman2016inverse}, we infer a posterior distribution on the true transition dynamics \(T^*\) to quantify such uncertainty.
-This approach also lets us apply the actual constraints to each sample directly, instead of approximating them through linearization as is done in point estimate setting.
+\textbf{Bayesian Inverse Transition Learning} Our constraints (Inequalities \ref{eq: constraints1} and \ref{eq: constraints2}) lead to an underdetermined problem with infinitely many solutions.
+Instead of introducing a loss function as the baseline MCE \citep{herman2016inverse}, we infer a posterior distribution on the true transition dynamics \(T^*\) to quantify such uncertainty.
 We introduce a sampling-based technique to infer this distribution, denoted as \(P_{\epsilon}(T^*| \mathcal{D})\), assuming data is generated by an \(\epsilon\)-optimal expert.
-We use our constraints to ensure each sample satisfies the \(\epsilon\)-ball property for each state \(s \in \mathcal{D}\).
+We use our constraints to ensure each sample satisfies the \(\epsilon\)-ball property (See Definition \ref{eps ball property}) for each state.

 \textbf{Naive Approach: Rejection Sampling} The complexity of deriving a posterior from expert trajectories with many constraints precludes an analytic solution.
 An initial attempt might involve drawing samples from the simpler \(P(T^*| \mathcal{D})\) and rejecting those that fail to meet our constraints.
 This turns out to be very inefficient and rejects nearly all samples.